 Pricing, coverage and reimbursement of UDENYCA®, or any of our biosimilar product candidates, if approved, may not be adequate to support our commercial infrastructure.
-Our per-patient prices may not be sufficient to recover our development and manufacturing costs and potentially achieve profitability.
+Our per-patient prices may not be sufficient to recover our development and manufacturing costs, and as a result, we may not be profitable in the future.
 Accordingly, the availability and adequacy of coverage and reimbursement by governmental and private payers are essential for most patients to be able to afford expensive treatments such as ours.
 Sales will depend substantially, both domestically and abroad, on the extent to which the costs of our products will be paid for by health maintenance, managed care, pharmacy benefit and similar healthcare management organizations or reimbursed by government authorities, private health insurers and other third-party payers.
 If coverage and reimbursement are not available, or are available only to limited levels, we may not be able to successfully commercialize UDENYCA® or any of our product candidates, if approved.
 Even if coverage is provided, the approved reimbursement amount may not be adequate to allow us to establish or maintain pricing sufficient to realize a return on our investment.